i-STEM 2023 Strand Instructors Needed!

 Can I have an assistant?

 Yes, we encourage strand instructors to have an assistant.
 Strand assistants that are Idaho public formal and informal educators receive a $750 stipend.

 How do I purchase materials for the kits?

 Lead strand instructors will get a pre-loaded purchasing card that can be used to purchase items for kits.
+Strand providers can also create an Amazon wish list and the items can be purchased for you instead of a purchasing card.
 Strand providers must keep track of purchases and turn in receipts after the institute.
 Strand providers are also responsible for delivery of kits to the institute.

 How many participants are in each strand?
 Are participants K-12 educators?

 There are up to 15 participants in each strand.
 Participants can be formal K-12 educators and administrators or informal educators such librarians, museum educators, after school educators.
 Participants will apply to attend strands in February.

 Interested in sponsoring i-STEM by supporting a workshop, being a regional sponsor or adopting a teacher?